ehwan/R-Star-Tree/README.md

 # RTree
-Header-Only N-dimensional RTree implementation on C++14
+Header-Only N-dimensional RTree implementation on Modern C++

 ## References
  Guttman, A. (1984).
 "R-Trees: A Dynamic Index Structure for Spatial Searching" (PDF).
 Proceedings of the 1984 ACM SIGMOD international conference on Management of data – SIGMOD '84. p.
 47.